 Bringing together news and research from forensic science.
 A fascinating site for what is happening in the world of forensics, including an interviews section where practicing forensic scientists explain their roles and give insight into their field of work.

-A voluntary organisation made up of murder victims families of those killed by teenage offenders.
+A voluntary organisation created and run by families of those killed by teenage offenders.
 Extensive coverage of cases, new research and the debates over juvenile crime.
 Formed in 2006 in response to efforts to overturn the sentences of those who murdered their loved ones.

 The crime section of the New Scientist where current crime research and news events inspire informational and thought-provoking articles.
 This is a site where there is always something new and interesting to read including criminal cases, policing and the criminal justice system.